LaurieLBaker/DSCA_leaflet_mapping_in_r/README.md

 **Intended Audience**

-Students with familiar with R wishing to advance their data visualisation skills.
+Students familiar with R wishing to advance their data visualisation skills.

 **Learning Objective Detail**

 At the end of the course, participants will:-

+* Be familiar with the basic types of spatial data and how to check the coordinate reference system using the sf package in R.
+* Learn how to build a static map using sf and ggplot2 using geom_sf.
+* Learn how to build a chloropleth map in R using the javascript library leaflet.
-* become familiar with how a plot is built using ggplot and leaflet and ways to build and customise their plots using both packages.
+* Be familiar with how to customise a plot by changing the background tile, polygon colours and fill and adding pop up labels.

 **Course Type** (Fixed length list.)

-* E learning - Available
+* Online learning - Not Available
-* Self learning - Not Available
+* Independent learning - Not Available
 * Face to face - Available

 **Skill Level**